X

 Shade is just one piece of the puzzle.
 Read my article on how to help your garden survive summer for more ways to beat the heat and keep your plants thriving.

-Sunflowers are obvious.
-Okra and roselle are both in the mallow family and love heat.
-Sweet potatoes are one of the most reliable full-sun crops I grow.
-Most basil likes heat, but smaller-leaved varieties like Mrs. Burns Lemon are especially resilient in direct sun.
-Larger-leaved basil requires more shade.
+Sunflowers are an obvious example.
+Okra and roselle, both members of the mallow family, thrive in hot weather and full sun.
+Sweet potatoes are one of the most reliable summer crops I grow, producing vigorous vines even during the hottest months.
+Basil also loves warm weather, although I’ve found that smaller-leaved varieties like Mrs. Burns Lemon Basil are especially resilient in direct sun.
+Larger-leaved basil varieties often appreciate a little afternoon protection.

 A chart titled Full Sun Plants shows 14 plants: roselle, luffa, corn, peanuts, yardlong beans, melons, black-eyed peas, sunflowers, grapes, okra, Armenian cucumbers, basil, amaranth, sesame, and sweet potatoes.